emipa606/Desynchronized/README.md

 Help us out in our common pursuit of success on the Rim by:

 - **Reporting Bugs:** no one wants an infestation here.
-Visit "Reporting Bugs" down there.
+Visit &quot;Reporting Bugs&quot; down there.
 - **Suggesting Features:** we need new ideas to keep things interesting.
-Visit "Feature Suggestions" down there.
+Visit &quot;Feature Suggestions&quot; down there.
 - **Inspecting the Code:** sometimes, underlying problems are not obvious to spot.
 Visit the GitHub page to read the code.
 - **Translating the Texts**: if you are a native speaker of your language, you are most welcome to contribute by translating the texts to your own language. [u]You may now submit GitHub pull requests to provide your latest translations of this mod.[/u]